Big-ShahMir/Multiplyaer_Game/README.md

 (p) Powermove

 > a
-You hit Rutwa for 4 damage!
+You hit Jack for 4 damage!
 ```

 ## Key Functions